xjmusic/xjmusic/PRODUCTION.md

     * Ember compilation, test, and production release of front-end targets.

   3. Upload and deploy the new `target/xj-release-*.zip` to AWS Elastic Beanstalk.
 PLEASE BE ADVISED:
-    * If the release includes migrations, be sure to pick a single machine to run the deployment on first, and confirm OK before proceeding with the full deployment.
+    * If the release includes migrations, be sure to pick a single machine to run the **Hub** deployment on first, and confirm OK before proceeding with the full deployment.
+    * The **Hub** app runs migrations, whereas the **Worker** app only validates that it is operating on a migrated database!

   4. Login to the production application at https://xj.io as an admin user.
 Confirm the ability to:
     * View Ideas and Instruments in a Library.